jbarber-phys/MCPPC/docs/getting_started.md

 To install for use, create / open the project in eclipse (or other IDE).
 Compile and run it once with the arg "--std" to compile the compiler and its standard library.
 The compiler should now be "installed".

-There is also a vscode extension for mcpp syntax highlighting at TODO.
+There is also a vscode extension for mcpp syntax highlighting [HERE](https://github.com/jbarber-phys/mcpp_vscode_ext).
 Download the newest package (EXTENSION.vsix) file and install it with the command
 ```sh
 code --install-extension EXTENSION.vsix
 ```